 The strings must correspond to the bow and to the hairs

 If you like to play a particular bow, you should absolutely play the strings you test with it.
-Bows respond differently on different types of strings.
-It is not only due to the hair’s nature and age, but also the vibration of the wood of the stick and the type of rosin play an important part.
+Bows respond differently to different types of strings.
+It is not only due to the hair’s nature and age but also the vibration of the wood of the stick and the type of rosin play an important part.

 So, if you have settled down to your preferred bow, for a repertoire, and a type of rosin, then your strings should be a perfect match to those.

 Even when the hairs are replaced on the bow, it changes the way the bow acts and the string speaks.